costoffreedom/costoffreedom-book/book/architectonics-of-power/image-identity-attribution-authorship.md

 <p>In order to secure this additional right, the photographer must ask
 something of her subject.</p>

-<p>The subject must consent not only to the photographer's use of his
+<p>The subject must consent not only to the photographer’s use of his
-image, and to others' re-use and modifications of his image; he must also permit his name and identity to be associated with his image.
-That is the "cost" of the "freedom" of his picture.
+image, and to others’ re-use and modifications of his image; he must also permit his name and identity to be associated with his image.
+That is the “cost” of the “freedom” of his picture.
 He lets a fragment of his soul escape out into the world, forever.</p>